thib1984/pyvitemadose/README.md

 # pyvitemadose

-pyvitemadose displays available chronodoses of covid vaccine for your departement in France
+pyvitemadose displays available schedule of covid vaccine for your departement in France

 ## install